 - the Australian Bureau of Statistics’ (ABS) accrual Government Finance Statistics (GFS) publication, Australian System of Government Finance Statistics: Concepts, Sources and Methods, (cat. no. 5514.0), which in turn is based on the International Monetary Fund’s (IMF) accrual GFS framework; and

-The financial statements have been prepared on the same basis as the budget papers.
-The statements reflect the Government's accounting policy that ABS GFS remains the basis of budget accounting policy, except where the Government applies the AAS because it provides a better conceptual basis for presenting information of relevance to users of public sector financial reports.
+The financial statements have been prepared on the same basis as the budget papers reflecting the Government’s accounting policy that ABS GFS remains the basis of budget accounting policy, except where the Government applies the AAS because it provides a better conceptual basis for presenting information of relevance to users of public sector financial reports.
+This is consistent with the presentation adopted by the Government in the 2010-11 Budget and the Economic Statement.

 Departures from external reporting standards